Esp-Doc/esp-idf/CONTRIBUTING.rst

 Contributions Guide
 ===================

-We welcome contributions to the esp-idf project!
+We welcome contributions to the ESP-IDF project!

 How to Contribute
 -----------------